 - Aggressive acceleration reduces gas mileage by as much as 33 percent on highway and 5 percent in the city.

 - High-speed driving.
-Traveling 65 mph instead of 55 mph consumes up to 20-percent more fuel.
+Traveling 65 mph instead of 55 mph consumes up to 20% more fuel.

-Multiply the fuel losses over dozens, hundreds, or even thousands of drivers and this represents a substantial opportunity for cost savings by eliminating those driver habits.
+Multiply the fuel losses over dozens, hundreds, or even thousands of drivers, representing a substantial opportunity for cost savings by eliminating those driver habits.

 To counter these behaviors, Smith said that 1-800-GOT-JUNK? is in the early stages of testing a dash-mounted visual training device, equipped with gauges that provide immediate feedback to the driver on whether he or she is operating the vehicle within its fuel-efficient “sweet spot.”